spiketibbs/KU_CMS_TnP/README.md

 Determining Scale Factors for electrons and muons In Eras 2 and 3 in the LHC

-## Get the project up and running in less than 5 minutes.

 ### Prerequisites

 List what the user needs installed before running the project: